MicrosoftDocs/VBA-Docs/api/Access.Attachment.SetFocus.md

 ## Remarks

-You can use the **SetFocus** method when you want a particular field or control to have the focus so that all user input is directed to this object.
+Use the **SetFocus** method when you want a particular field or control to have the focus so that all user input is directed to this object.

 Other properties can be set only when a control does not have the focus.
 For example, you can't set a control's **Visible** or **Enabled** properties to **False** (0) when that control has the focus.